 - Plan Review - Review all new development and renovation projects to assure compliance to State and City Codes.

 - Building Inspections - Inspect all new development and renovation projects to assure compliance with the approved plans.

 We hope our website provides the information you are seeking and guides you through your project .
 If you need additional information or have any comments please contact us at (408) 846-0451.

 Customer satisfaction surveys are available at the front counter.
 Please fill them out to let us know how we are doing and how we can improve.
 You may also send your comments using the contact information to the right.

 When Is a Building Permit Required?

-A permit is required for business, residential and tenant improvement projects such as new construction, additions, remodeling, repairs, and extensions to electrical, mechanical, and plumbing systems.
+A permit is required for projects such as new construction, additions, remodeling, repairs, and extensions to electrical, mechanical, and plumbing systems.
 Examples include, but are not limited to: